hoangtongvu/TweenLib/Assets/Scripts/com.darksun.tweenlib/Documentation~/how-to-use-shake-tween.md

     // Create shake tween just like a normal tween,
     // but use the TargetValue to store Frequency and Intensity,
-    // and without optional attributes as they are not used for shake tween ShakePositionTweener.TweenBuilder
+    // WithEase() won't work as EasingType is not used for shake tween ShakePositionTweener.TweenBuilder
         .Create(
             duration
             , new(frequency, intensity, 0f))
+        .WithDelay(0.2f)
         .Build(ref tweenDataXRef.ValueRW, canTweenXTag);

 }